 On August 9, 2014, at approximately 12:03 p.m.
 Central Daylight Time, 18-year-old Michael Brown, a black man, was shot and killed by 28-year-old police officer Darren Wilson, a white man, in Ferguson, Missouri.
 Just minutes before the shooting, Brown was reported in connection with a convenience store, QuikTrip, theft.
 When Wilson and Brown’s paths crossed, a struggle ensued, and Wilson shot Brown 12 times, with the twelfth shot delivering the fatal blow.
 Brown was unarmed and, according to witnesses, had his hands raised in the position of surrender.

 Sadly, the death of Brown, particularly at the hands of a police officer, was far too ordinary.
 But it was Brown’s posture of surrender that caught fire and became a protest mantra for the citizens of Ferguson.
 Taking to the streets, they chanted: “Hands up, don’t shoot!”
 Some rioted, looted stores, and burned cars.
-Other pleaded for answers and respect.
-Missouri governor, Jay Nixon, called in the National Guard, tear gas and other suppression tactics were used and America was transfixed.
+Others pleaded for answers and respect.
+Missouri governor, Jay Nixon, called in the National Guard, tear gas and other suppression tactics were used.
+America watched transfixed.

 Whose Streets? is in limited release.